ABC/UMinho

-ABC Braga is a professional Handball team based in Braga, Portugal.
+ABC Braga is a professional handball team based in Braga, Portugal.
 It plays in LPA.
-It was founded on December 29, 1933.
-Despite the practice of handball as a primary sport, the club plays on other sports such as roller hockey, basketball, athletics, volleyball, chess, skating, and Taekwondo.
-It is the third most club with trophies in Andebol 1 behind the Porto e Sporting.
-It is the sole Portuguese club to have played in an EHF Champions League final, which happened in the season 1993-1994.
+It was founded on 29 December 1933.
+Despite the practice of handball as a primary sport, the club plays other sports such as roller hockey, basketball, athletics, volleyball, chess, skating, and taekwondo.
+It is the club with the third most trophies in Andebol 1 behind Porto and Sporting.

+It is the sole Portuguese club to have played in an EHF Champions League final, which happened in the 1993–1994 season.
 Furthermore, it is considered the best Portuguese team and one of the best at the European level.